- multiple accounts

 This article shows you how to use it.

-To get the most out of a Repeat Macro, there are a few other things to be aware of.
+To get the most out of a Repeat Macro, there are a few things to be aware of.

 Making a Repeat Macro